Characters of the Mortal Kombat series: Khameleon

 Khameleon is a Zaterran who possesses the abilities of the franchise's female ninjas.
-Introduced in the Nintendo 64 version of Mortal Kombat Trilogy, she is the last known female of her race.
+She is the last known female of her race.
+She was introduced in the Nintendo 64 version of Mortal Kombat Trilogy.
 Due to Shao Kahn's role in her race's near extinction, Khameleon seeks revenge against him.
 Khameleon was the franchise's only previously playable character excluded in the original release of Armageddon, but was added to the Wii version.
 Series art director Steve Beran acknowledged that she was included in Armageddon due to heavy fan demand.

+In the new timeline depicted in Mortal Kombat 1, Khameleon is a Saurian and the first of her kind to join the Umgadi, warrior priestesses who guard Outworld's royal family.
+Additionally, she also appears as a downloadable assist character, or "Kameo Fighter".

-The character placed 33rd in UGO's selection of the top fifty series characters, but IGN's Mitchell Saltzman listed Khameleon with Chameleon among the series' worst.
+The character placed 33rd in UGO's selection of the top fifty series characters, but IGNs Mitchell Saltzman listed Khameleon with Chameleon among the series' worst.
 "Unlike all of the other ninja palette swaps that eventually gained their own identity and playstyle, both Chameleons ... feel more like gimmicks than anything."